NREL/resstock/docs/read_the_docs/source/workflow_outputs/optional_outputs.rst

 To be generated, some optional outputs need only a single switch enabled (e.g., component loads).
 Others need additional input arguments specified (e.g., emissions, utility bills).
+Again, see the `Residential HPXML Workflow Generator <https://buildstockbatch.readthedocs.io/en/latest/workflow_generators/residential_hpxml.html>`_ documentation page for more information on how to enable optional output requests.

 Component Loads
 ***************